 Ventilate rooms when possible

 To combat the effects of increased moisture from your wet clothes in the home, it’s important to increase air flow by opening windows when possible.
-This can be difficult due to the colder weather but opening them even for a short period of time is better than no ventilation, as you allow fresh air into the home.
+This can be difficult due to the colder weather, but opening windows even for a short period is better than no ventilation, as you allow fresh air into your home.

 Buy a heated clothes airer